thpongue/rockpaperscissors/docs/artifacts.md

 		- [-] split into distinct games
 			- [x] display a victories count
 			- [x] bug: its only updating if the active user wins
-			- [] persist victories in cookie to handle reload
+			- [-] persist victories in cookie to handle reload
 				- [x] issue: my e2e test isn't failing and it should! manually doing this correctly fails.
 Wierd :-(
+				- [] set / get values in a cookie
 			- [] "i want to play again" button once results are shown - if both players click it then state is reset
 		- [] hide the other players choice until you've made yours
 		- [] opponent status text